paulluscastro/Shortnr/README.md

 Each project is distributed into a separated Docker Container and both access a single SQL Server 2017 Database which is ran on another Docker Container.

-After running the project the MVC project will be available at port 44336 and the Web API will be exposed at port 54411.
+After running the project the MVC project will be available at port 62386 and the Web API will be exposed at port 54411.

 The API URL that shortens URLs is: /api/v1/shorten

+Redirection is made by the api: ```https://localhost:54411/{your new url}``` will redirect you to the original URL stored in the database.
+Additionally it will increase the number of accesses that that URL had and the last time it was accessed.

 To shorten a URL just **POST** an object like this to that URL:
 ```json